tinfoilcipher/terraform-cicd-example/README.md

 Pipeline leverages Hashicorp's official Terraform Docker Image for use in build process.

-Files intended for use in conjuction with the blog post BbiBucket, AWS And Terraform – Flexible CI/CD For Immutable Infrastructure https://www.tinfoilcipher.co.uk/?p=1149
+Files intended for use in conjuction with the blog post BitBucket, AWS And Terraform – Flexible CI/CD For Immutable Infrastructure https://www.tinfoilcipher.co.uk/?p=1149